 Why does Matcha have more vitamins than Sencha?

 Tea is not a vitamin supplement, and treating it as one misses the point.
-What it offers is a daily ritual that brings a modest, consistent stream of nutrients — particularly vitamin C — alongside the flavor, the warmth, and the compounds that make every cup its own thing.
+What it offers is a daily ritual that brings a modest, consistent stream of nutrients — particularly vitamin C — alongside the flavor, the warmth, and the compounds that make every cup distinctive.
 For those who want more from the leaf, Matcha is the direct path to whole-leaf nutrition.
 You can browse our range of tea leaves — from sun-grown Senchas to shade-grown Matcha — and find the cup that fits the moment.

 The nutritional information here is provided for general educational purposes and reflects published food composition data.
 It is not intended as medical or dietary advice.
 If you have specific nutritional needs or health concerns, please consult a qualified healthcare professional.